2007–08 Georgetown Hoyas men's basketball team: Big East tournament

 In a semifinal game the next day, Georgetown faced fifth seed West Virginia.
-The Hoyas staked themselves to a 33-21 lead at halftime and Jonathan Wallace hit a three-point jumper 54 seconds into the second half to stretch the lead to 36-21.
-But then the Mountaineers scored on 10 straight possessions to close to 49-45 with 12:16 remaining.
-After that, however, the Hoyas began to pull away steadily, winning 72-55.
+The Hoyas staked themselves to a 33–21 lead at halftime and Jonathan Wallace hit a three-point jumper 54 seconds into the second half to stretch the lead to 36–21.
+But then the Mountaineers scored on 10 straight possessions to close to 49–45 with 12:16 remaining.
+After that, however, the Hoyas began to pull away steadily, winning 72–55.
 Roy Hibbert returned to form with a double-double (25 points and 13 rebounds, both season highs) including the third three-pointer of his career, making him a perfect 3-for-3 in career three-pointers, while Jessie Sapp scored 13 points and had seven rebounds.

 Georgetown advanced to the Big East tournament final for the second year in a row – its first back-to-back appearances in the final since 1991 and 1992 – to face No. 17 Pittsburgh, the tournament's seventh seed, with a chance to repeat as tournament champions for the first time since 1984 and 1985.
 Although they shot only 22-for-44 (50 percent) from the free-throw line, the Panthers outrebounded the Hoyas 41-29 and attacked the net with a balanced offense.
-Pittsburgh led 31-28 at halftime and 59-49 with 3:45 remaining in the game.
-Georgetown closed to a 65-60 deficit with 1:20 left to play, but Pittsburgh's Ronald Ramón went 5-for-6 from the free-throw line over the last 1:07 and Pittsbugh took the tournament championship with a 74-65 upset victory.
+Pittsburgh led 31–28 at halftime and 59–49 with 3:45 remaining in the game.
+Georgetown closed to a 65–60 deficit with 1:20 left to play, but Pittsburgh's Ronald Ramón went 5-for-6 from the free-throw line over the last 1:07 and Pittsburgh took the tournament championship with a 74–65 upset victory.
 It was the first defeat for the Hoyas in the 16 Big East tournament games they had played in as the tournament's top seed since the tournament began in 1980.
 Roy Hibbert had 17 points in his final Big East game, and Jonathan Wallace had 12.